Mund/Zunge

 The tongue is a flexible muscular organ of the mouth.
 It is meant for tasting, moisturising, licking, kissing, mastication of food, swallowing and speech.
 Its muscles are attached to the lower jaw and to a bone above the larynx.

 Ask to protrude the tongue and check for any deviation, discomfort or tremors.
-Examine the dorsum of the tongue, the colour and any coating or furring.
+Examine the dorsum of the colour and any coating or furring.
 Enlarged or flabby?
 Note the condition of the papillae.
-Any cracks, fissures or

-patches on the tongue?
+Any cracks, fissures or patches on the tongue?
 Ask the client to elevate the tip with the mouth wide open.
 Camine the undersurface of the anterior tongue.
 While conducting this examination it is pertinent to study the lips, teeth, gums, palate, fauces (the passage from the mouth pharynx), tonsils and pharynx.

 The healthy tongue is free of any discomfort, such as pain, stinging, burning, swelling, excrescences or numbness.
 It is moist, with a rough surface, and has an evenly coloured pink surface overlaying pale red.
 Inspection of the client’s tongue is, therefore, a very useful starting point in most consultations. -